karesztrk/mind-map/Tools/SVG Path Visualizer.md

 ---
-tags: html, ui, input, mobile
+tags:
+  - html
+  - ui
+  - input
+  - mobile
 ---

 Visualize and explain how the SVG path is constructed https://svg-path-visualizer.netlify.app/